-Simply put, these are electrical protection gadgets that can be used with a wide range of voltages.
+Molded Case Circuit Breakers(MCCB) are electrical protection gadgets that can be used with a wide range of voltages to protect your appliances and electrical circuit from excessive current.
 MCCBs, as they are commonly known, have adjustable trip settings and can hold as much as 2,500 amps in current ratings.
 They are also used with frequencies that are 50 and 60 Hz and have the following 3 functions:

 - They offer protection in case of electrical faults by immediately interrupting a current that is extremely high due to a line fault or a short circuit.